-This is a biennial general population telephone survey of Minnesotans focused on health insurance coverage and access, as well as health care access.
+The MNHA is a biennial general population survey of Minnesotans focused on health insurance coverage and access, as well as health care access.
 Invitations to complete the survey are mailed to a random sample of households in the state and the survey may be completed online or by telephone.
-The survey is a collaboration with the University of Minnesota may display on caller ID.
-MDH works with the survey company SSRS located in Media, PA.
-The phone number you receive should be from 612-626-3261 or 651-201-3846.
+The survey is a collaboration with the University of Minnesota and MDH works with the survey company SSRS located in Media, Pennsylvania.

 Minnesota Pregnancy Risk Assessment Monitoring System (Minnesota PRAMS)

 PRAMS conducts a population-based survey to collect information on maternal behaviors and experiences before, during, and shortly after a woman's pregnancy.
 Each month, about 150 PRAMS surveys are mailed to a random sample of women who live in Minnesota who have recently delivered a live-born infant.
 The survey is given in English or in Spanish.
 Multiple mail attempts are made to sampled mothers.
 However, a phone survey is conducted for mothers who do not respond by mail.
 MDH works with Market Decisions Research to do the phone surveys.
 The Minnesota Department of Health will be displayed on the caller ID.
 The phone call you receive should be from 651-243-8747.
 The results of the survey will provide useful information to identify high-risk groups, select maternal and child health priorities, establish prevention programs, and inform policy changes that can improve the health of mothers and babies in Minnesota.